Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Like most newborns, puppies are fragile and entirely dependent on their mother’s care and protection.
 They are blind and deaf for the first couple of weeks of their lives.
 They need assistance to eat and stimulation to urinate and defecate.

 Newborn puppies aren’t able to maintain their own body temperature and can easily become too cold.
-When you handle a puppy and remove them from their mother’s warmth, they could become dangerously cold more quickly than you realize.
+When you handle a puppy and remove them from their mother’s warmth, it could become dangerously cold more quickly than you realize.

 As newborns, puppies need to eat frequently to keep their blood sugar at normal levels.
 Their bodies are unable to regulate their blood sugar levels until they are older.
 Frequent handling by humans can interfere with the pups’ feeding schedule and lead to low blood sugar or stunted growth in the long run.